chasgames/Weathermap-History/README.md

 Use chrome inspect tool to find out the GIF link it's trying to pull and check it exists on the filesystem.

 GIF is not made -
-when running ./getweather.sh it should copy the weathermap into /opt/weathermap-history/history as a temporary location to hold the pngs for the time period.
+Try running ./getweather.sh manually it should copy the weathermap into /opt/weathermap-history/history as a temporary location to hold the pngs for the time period.
 Check that works first.
 Then redirect the cronjobs to a log file instead of /dev/null to see what the problem is.

 ---